Benl0/the-editors-dungeon/content/300 CAMPAIGNS/GARDE/The Crumbling Moon.md

 # Save Garde

+A cult, under the misguided belief that they are saving [[Garde World|Garde]].
 First encountered within the cultist cave performing a strange petrification ritual to [[Eliza Trotz|Eliza]].

 The party was able to gleam some information from the cult leader before he died.
 The Crumbling Moon is trying to save [[Garde]], not sure how kidnapping and attempted murder qualifies, however...